The Short, Short Version

 The answer to this question depends heavily on how often your pool is in use, who uses your pool, and weather events that may introduce a large amount of fresh water into your pool.

-This article outlines common factors that affect how frequent you may want to test your pool chlorine.
-You may also be interested in learning How to Test, Raise, and Lower Pool Chlorine.
+This article outlines common factors that affect how frequently you may should test your pool chlorine.

 Factor #1: Regular Use